sellisttg/AVP/readme.md

 ###s.
 Provided sufficient documentation to install and run their prototype on another machine; and
 ####This prototype application is depoyed as a web application that only requires a browswer to access.
 No locally installed software is needed.
 The server based installation aspects are covered under r. above.
 The application url is [http://avpwebappui.azurewebsites.net/thunderstruck.html](http://avpwebappui.azurewebsites.net/thunderstruck.html)
 ###t.
 Prototype  and  underlying  platforms  used  to  create  and  run  the  prototype  are  openly  licensed and free of charge.
-####In addition to each individual open-source license associated with item l. above, TrinityTG has also provided an open source license to this prototype solution [here](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/MITLicense.md)
+####In addition to each individual open-source license associated with item l. above, TrinityTG's prototype open-source license is [here](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/MITLicense.md)